awsdocs/aws-control-tower-guide/doc_source/drift.md

 ### Resolution<a name="drift-account-removed-resolution"></a>

 When this kind of drift occurs, you can resolve it by updating the account in Account Factory, and adding the account to a managed OU from the Account Factory update wizard\.
-For more information, see [Updating Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.
+For more information, see [Updating and Moving Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.

 ## Unplanned Update to Managed SCP<a name="drift-scp-update"></a>